 Alternatively, you could connect a second router to the first one, using the former as an Access Point.
 This approach can get quite technical but there are a lot of guides that can walk you through the steps online.

 For WiFi’s sake, please don’t hide your router in a cabinet or cupboard.
 Walls and physical obstacles can seriously hinder your wifi signals.

 Building materials can also affect your WiFi performance.
 For example, WiFi signals have a lot of trouble going through concrete walls but travel through dry walls more easily.
 Metal also absorbs radio waves, so a metal fence or metal bars will interfere with WiFi signals passing through.

 So however ugly your WiFi router may be, the best place for it is in the open.

 4. You could try meshing it up

-There are a variety of wifi mesh products available in the market today.
-MyRepublic offers the Wi-Fi mesh Deco M5 system bundled with 1Gbps fibre broadband which comes with 3 mesh routers.
+There are a variety of WiFi mesh products available in the market today.
+MyRepublic offers the WiFi mesh Deco M9 system bundled with 1Gbps fibre broadband which comes with 2 mesh routers.
 If you have a bigger home, you can simply purchase more mesh routers to extend your mesh wifi network coverage.